Start Here | Prevention | Treatment | Recovery

 The Time To Invest … Is Now .

-K-12 Prevention Education Curriculum
+1) K-12 Prevention Education Curriculum

-2017 Results for New Hampshire : https://www.education.nh.gov/instruction/school_health/documents/nhyrbsresultsgraphs.pdf
+2021 Results for New Hampshire

-The Teen Assessment Project (TAP) survey for students in grades 6-8 helps identify behaviors and substances to address in middle schools.
+Helps identify behaviors and substances to address in middle schools.

-Supportive Policies & Procedures
+3) Policies & Procedures Modification

 Supportive Policies may include:

-less out-of school suspension time
+less out-of-school suspension time

 reintegration recovery supports post-treatment

-allow kids to attend support meetings during the day
+allowing kids to attend support meetings during the day

-allow kids to make up missed work
+allowing kids to make up missed work

-screening brief intervention and referrals to treatment
+brief screening and intervention, and referrals to treatment

-Transition Workshops
+5) Transition Workshops

-Youth Campaigns and Opportunities
+6) Youth Campaigns and Opportunities

 We provide access to a variety of youth activities including: